MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 # Refactor large functions using GitHub Copilot

 Large functions can be difficult to read, maintain, and test.
 They often contain multiple responsibilities and can be challenging to understand at a glance.
-Refactoring large functions into smaller, more focused functions can improve code readability and maintainability.
+Code readability and maintainability improves when large functions are refactored into smaller, more focused functions.

 In this exercise, you review an existing project that contains a large function, analyze your options for smaller single-responsibility functions, refactor the large function into smaller functions, and test the refactored code to ensure it works as intended.
 You use GitHub Copilot in Ask mode to gain an understanding of an existing code project and explore options for refactoring the logic.
 You use GitHub Copilot in Agent mode to refactor the code by extracting code sections from the large function to create smaller functions.
 You test the original and refactored code to ensure the refactored code works as intended.